Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 - Frame `t=1` arrives; the model now has one real history entry.
 - The prediction for `t=2` is slightly better, but uncertainty is still high.
 - The error map shows a broad blob: the model hedges across many plausible continuations.
-- This is the "pressure building" phase—loss gradient is large but diffuse.
+- This is the "pressure building" phase, loss gradient is large but diffuse.
 - **POMDP state**: b(s) is a wide Gaussian centered on the mean trajectory

 ### Step 3: Pattern Recognition (Tension Continues)